hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 3. Add security to Node-RED.
 4. Install extra nodes.

-As installation for both devices is a bit different, I will first explain how to install on Raspberry Pi.
+As installation for both devices is a bit different, first an explanation on how to install on Raspberry Pi.

 #### Install Node-RED on Raspberry PI